 For breath-taking views of Munich, the ideally situated and aptly-named Café Glockenspiel overlooks the famous Glockenspiel clock.
 With friendly and efficient wait staff and delicious, wholesome fare, the café is one of the most frequented in Munich and is a popular meeting place for locals and tourists alike and a great location to enjoy a spot of people watching either over a meal, sunny breakfast, coffee or after work drinks.
 Open daily for breakfast, lunch and dinner.
 Bookings recommended.

 Address: Marienplatz 28

 Telephone: 089 2642 56

-A popular beer garden that sees locals mingling with international visitors, Hirschgarten is the largest open-air restaurant in Munich featuring hunting lodges and lakes and is an ideal location for tourists to mingle with the locals - over a couple (or more) of pints!
+A popular beer garden that sees locals mingling with international visitors, Hirschgarten is the largest open-air restaurant in Munich featuring hunting lodges and lakes and is an ideal location for tourists to mingle with the locals over a couple of pints.
 Start off with potato, marjoram and bacon soup followed by prime boiled beef with fresh horseradish and salted boiled potatoes, or the mouth-watering roast venison from the haunch with a mushroom and cream sauce, Swabian egg pasta and lingonberries.
 For something sweet try caramelised pancake slices with raisins and apple sauce.
 Open daily for breakfast, lunch and dinner; 9am to midnight.
 The beer garden is open from 11am until midnight.

 Address: Hirschgarten 1, Nymphenburg

 Telephone: 089 1725 91

 Serving some of Schwabing's finest haute cuisine, and boasting one of Munich's best chefs, the exterior of this restaurant is misleading, but step inside and you are magically transported into another world where fine wines and décor are accentuated with tantalisingly tasty and attractive dishes.
 The menus can cover three to eight courses and are offered for lunch and dinner.
 Try the terrine of duck liver with braised figs and roasted duck breast, or the medallion of young venison saddle with red cabbage and semolina dumpling, and let your taste buds be thrilled by the chocolate soufflé with marinated port wine figs and vanilla-brittle ice cream.
 Perfection!
 Open Tuesday to Saturday for lunch and dinner.
 Reservations essential.

 Address: Johann Fichte Straße 7, Schwabing